mohanabandlamudi/edunet-internship/README.md

 Burn Rate: The value we need to predict for each employee telling the rate of Bur out while working.
 In the range of [0.0, 1.0] where the higher the value is more is the burn out.

-Features:

-Satisfaction Level

-Number of Projects

-Average Monthly Hours

-Time Spent at Company

-Work Accident History

-Promotion Status

-Department

-Salary Category

-Burnout Level (Target)

-⚙️ Workflow
+## Workflow
 Data Cleaning & Preprocessing

-Handle missing values
+- Handle missing values

-Encode categorical features
+- Encode categorical features

-Normalize/scale numerical data
+- Normalize/scale numerical data

 Exploratory Data Analysis (EDA)

-Understand distribution and correlation of features
+- Understand distribution and correlation of features

-Visualize patterns in employee burnout
+- Visualize patterns in employee burnout

 Model Building

-Train multiple models (Logistic Regression, Random Forest, Decision Tree, Neural Networks)

-Hyperparameter tuning using GridSearchCV
+Train Linear Regression Model

 Model Evaluation

-Metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC
+Metrics: Mean Squared Error, Root Mean Squared Error, Mean Absolute Error, R-squared Score

 Insights & Visualization

-Identify key burnout indicators
+-Identify key burnout indicators

-Interactive dashboards and heatmaps
+- Interactive dashboards and heatmaps